 - Within 1 June 2018: Announcement of admission

 - 1 September 2018: The project periode starts

 Language requirements for international students

-Applicants to the Ph.D. programme must demonstrate language proficiency in Norwegian and English.
+Applicants with a foreign education (outside the Nordic countries) must demonstrate language proficiency in Norwegian and English.

 International applicants must document Norwegian language proficiency with one of the following: